bswck/modern_types/README.md

 Hence, the targeted Python versions are 3.8 and 3.9.

 # What does it do?
-Traverses AST of the type hints to transform copies of namespaces passed to the evaluation routine and prevents type errors in Python 3.8 and 3.9 when evaluating them in the way that future-version PEP 585 and PEP 604 allow.
+Technically speaking, `__modern_types__` traverses ASTs of the type hint expressions to transform copies of namespaces passed to the evaluation routine.
+The transformation prevents type errors in Python 3.8 and 3.9 when evaluating these type hints using future-version PEP 585 and PEP 604 syntaxes.
-This might be very useful for writing pydantic models in Python <=3.10 and use PEP 585 and PEP 604 syntax.
+This might be very useful for [writing pydantic models](https://docs.pydantic.dev/2.5/concepts/models/) in Python <=3.10 in a modern fashion, without having to import `typing`.

-As a result, in Python 3.8, the following code
+As a result, in Python 3.8 and Python 3.9, the following code
 ```py
 from __future__ import annotations
 from collections import defaultdict